LimaceHurlante/HideCopilotPowerApps/README.md

 # HideCopilotPowerApps
 Automatically removes the Copilot button from the Power Apps Studio interface because reasons.

-Automatically removes the Copilot button from the Power Apps Studio interface — because reasons.

 # Description

 This Edge/Chrome extension removes the Copilot button (#btnShellCopilot_container) that appears in Power Apps Studio.